 Government-backed programs like FHA loans allow first-time homebuyers to put down as little as 3.5%, and borrowers can be approved with a credit score as low as 580 in some instances.
 If either you or your spouse is a veteran or active military member, you may be eligible for a VA loan, which doesn’t require any down payment (though you’ll still be on the hook for a funding fee of between 1.3% and 3.3% of the loan amount).
 You might also look into USDA loans, if you’re considering a home in a rural area.
 Additionally, assistance programs may be available in your area that can make saving up for a down payment a lot more achievable.

 If you’re a buyer, first-time or otherwise, whose financial situation can make it difficult to qualify for traditional mortgages — for example, if you’re self-employed or a foreign national — Quontic Bank may be able to help.
 As one of only 3% of U.S. Banks with a CDFI, or Community Development Financial Institution, certification, we’re able to offer prime mortgages to non-traditional borrowers and other underbanked individuals.
-Our Community Development Loans, or CDLs1, are specifically designed to assess a borrower’s holistic financial history, rather than simply their credit score, as part of the pre-approval and eventual formal application process.
+Our Non-Traditional Mortgages1, are specifically designed to assess a borrower’s holistic financial history, rather than simply their credit score, as part of the pre-approval and eventual formal application process.
 We offer plenty of other mortgage products, as well, with low rates and affordable monthly mortgage payments to make homeownership more achievable.
 Many of these loans can also be used by current homeowners to refinance existing real estate.

 Still have questions? we’re standing by to answer them!